JanssenProject/jans/docs/admin/config-guide/auth-server-config/default-authentication-method-config.md

 Navigate to `Auth Server` -> `Authn` to open the `Authn` screen as shown in the image below.
-In **Default ACR** sub-tab, available authentication methods are listed as raido buttons.
+In **Default ACR** sub-tab, available authentication methods are listed as radio buttons.

 ![image](../../../assets/tui-authn-dafault-acr.png)

-To update default authentication method, bring the tab focus to the authentication method, and navigate to new default method with **Up** and **Down** keys.
-To chose hit **Space** key.
+To update the default authentication method, bring the tab focus to the authentication method, and navigate to the new default method with **Up** and **Down** keys.
+To choose hit **Space** key.
 Navigate to **Save** button and hit **Enter** key

+!!!
+Note
-Note !
-If your backend database is not LDAP, you won't see any LDAP servers releated tab/items.
+If your backend database is not LDAP, you won't see any LDAP servers related tab/items.

 #### Basic sub-tab

-This tab displays basic, the builtin, authentication method as shown in the image below.
+This tab displays the basic, builtin, authentication method as shown in the image below.

 ![image](../../../assets/tui-authn-basic.png)

-You can set basic as default authentication method by selecting **Default Authn Method**, navigate to **Save** button and hit **Enter** key
+You can set basic as the default authentication method by selecting **Default Authn Method**, navigate to **Save** button and hit **Enter** key

 #### LDAP Servers sub-tab

-If your backend database is LDAP, you will have this tab where you can add modify LDAP Servers to be used as default authentication method.
+If your backend database is LDAP, you will have this tab where you can add and modify LDAP Servers are to be used as the default authentication method.
 See below image

 ![image](../../../assets/tui-authn-ldap-servers.png)

-To add new LDAP server, navigate to **Add Source LDAP Server** button and hit **Enter**.
+To add a new LDAP server, navigate to **Add Source LDAP Server** button and hit **Enter**.
 A popup screen will be displayed as shown in the image below.

 ![image](../../../assets/tui-authn-ldap-servers-add.png)

-Fill the fields provided in the popup.
+Fill in the fields provided in the popup.
 Before saving LDAP server, it is recommended to test it by navigating **Test** button and hitting **Enter**.
-If test is successfull, chose **Save** button and hit **Enter**.
-If you want the current edited LDAP server is default authentication method, select **Default Authn Method** before saving.
+If the test is successful, chose **Save** button and hit **Enter**.
+If you want the current edited LDAP server as the default authentication method, select **Default Authn Method** before saving.

 #### Scripts sub-tab